Non-Thermal Production of Sexaquark Dark Matter: Introduction

 The paper is organized as follows.
 We begin by reviewing the thermal production of sexaquark dark matter in Sec.~\ref{sec:review}.
 Then, we evaluate the required branching ratio of reheaton that will eventually generate sexaquarks and define our factorization of their production in Sec.~\ref{sec:factorize}.
 In Sec.~\ref{sec:Bstrange}, we evaluate the first term from factorization, the branching ratio into strange-rich matter, by exploring various reheaton models, the resulting strange-quark branching ratio, as well as the constraints on the reheaton models.
 Then, in Sec.~\ref{sec:coalescence}, we estimate the second term from factorization, the coalescence probability, and compare our results with previous works.
 We evaluate an alternate scenario, the potential sexaquark yield due to freeze-in during reheating due to the reheaton decay in Sec.~\ref{sec:freeze-in}.
 In Sec.~\ref{sec:antiparticles}, we investigate the depletion of antibaryons and antisexaquarks, baryogenesis, as well as indirect detection constraints of a non-negligible relic population of antisexaquarks.
 We link the sexaquark-genesis to the baryon asymmetry, and introduce scenarios where the two can be simultaneously addressed in Sec.~\ref{sec:asymmetry}.
 Finally, we summarize our findings in Sec.~\ref{sec:summary}.

 Throughout this paper, we use ${g_\ast \simeq 10.75}$ as the effective number of light degrees of freedom in the MeV era~\cite{Kolb:1990vq} as we do not add any effective light degrees of freedom to the standard cosmological picture.
-We also take ${m_S = 1860}~\text{MeV}$ as the sexaquark mass.
-Varying this mass in the range $[1860, 1890]$~MeV does not qualitatively affect our conclusions.
 We also use the observed baryon-to-photon ratio to be ${\eta \equiv n_b / n_\gamma \simeq 6 \times 10^{-10}}$, where ${n_b = \sum_B n_B - n_{\bar{B}}}$ is summed over baryon species $B$~\cite{PDG:2024}, which remains constant from the end of entropy injection (reheaton decay) to today's measured value.